ZJUVAI/Newclid/experiments/single_problem_multi_gpu_eval/README.md

 Current status:

 - the architecture in this directory is unified around one shared multi-GPU search core
-- GPU dispatch is fixed to one request per worker call
+- GPU dispatch can batch multiple prepared requests into one worker call
 - search remains depth-by-depth, but request preparation / GPU inference / DDAR now overlap within a depth
 - this experiment runner does not use `problem_db`
 - the top-level `scripts/evaluation_vlm.py` remains the original per-problem Ray workflow and is separate from this experiment runner